absognety/git-integrate/README.md

   - 1. Introducing delays.
   - 2. Run multiple threads of the same process (`Thread spawning`), (Use `multiprocessing`) - But maintaining this complex application with metadata and log management is challenging.
   - 3. Using `cache stores` like `Redis` (or use existing db) to avoid repetitively hitting the API for events that are already consumed - This will remove the tendency of having dupicate records in db.
++ credentials/access tokens configuration is a bit of a bottleneck.
+(We can research generation of token on the fly using API itself - haven't done it yet).

 ## What would I have done if I had more time:
 + Currently code written is using rule based logic to look for issues labeled `Bug` and `Performance` with conjunctions to compute defect density and performance issue percentage.
 We can use NLP based techniques here to build a vocabulary of words used in labels and Build a text similarity model that gives words similar to `Bug` and `Performance` - This will give us much more accurate numbers of defect density and performance issue percentages.
 + The lag proposed in the assignment is 30 min, but I built my solution in such a way that I am storing last known timestamp when the run is happening in a tempfile and that tempfile will be read in the next run if tempfile exists, if not it will hit API for last 2 months of events.